Education Minnesota Human Rights Award

 Do you know an Education Minnesota member who has worked to protect the human and civil rights of educators or students?
 A local union that has worked to build partnerships with communities of color?
 A member who has promoted educational opportunity for physically and/or mentally challenged students?

-You can help recognize the work of members, local unions or intermediate organizations on issues like those by nominating them for the Education Minnesota Human Rights Award.
+You can help recognize the work of members on issues like those by nominating them for the Education Minnesota Human Rights Award.